furmilion/furnace-fur/SCSPDSP.md

 `ZERO` is a reserved coefficient with the value of 0.

 Coefficients can have one of the following types:
-- Percentage: a percentage of 4096.
+- Percentage (coefficient only): a percentage of 4096.
   Always preceded by the `%` symbol.
   Rounded to integer and caps at 100.
 - Fraction: fractional multiplier of 4096.